samblenny/greenhouse-logger/README.md

 - Metro/Feather Option: Adafruit Lithium Ion battery pack (400+ mAh)

 Enclosure:
-- Water resistant outdoor junction box with cable gland
+- IP65 or better water resistant outdoor junction box with cable gland
 - Silica gel desiccant pack (2g should be enough)

 ### Tools and Consumables

-You will need soldering tools and solder.
+You will need:
+- Soldering tools
+- Solder
+- Kapton tape or electrical tape
+- Drill with bit sized for installing the cable gland
+- Screwdriver for the enclosure screws

 ### Pinouts